-single parent clients in the Project Self Sufficiency program
+- single parent clients in the Project Self Sufficiency program

 - high school graduates who are part of the Scholars’ Hope Foundation program

 Our programs also provide scholarships for children participating in the Therapeutic Riding Center program.

-So far in 2018, over $160,000 in scholarships have been awarded to college bound students, and Therapeutic Riding Center students.
+In 2017-2018, $175,000 in scholarships were awarded to college students and Therapeutic Riding Center students.
 Our partnerships with the organizations listed below have made it possible for us to ensure that the best candidates receive scholarships and have the opportunity to achieve their dreams.

 - Golden West College